-We are always looking for people who are willing to be interviewed, especially those with a local upbringing and of an elderly age.
+We would be looking for people who were willing to be interviewed, especially those with a local upbringing and of an elderly age.

 We are all mortal, but this project brings a kind of immortality to a few of us.
 The record that is left behind will be enjoyed by family and by history researchers alike.

 To volunteer to be interviewed, please contact us here, or by writing to

 There is absolutely no charge for this.
 We do it for the enjoyment of hearing an old'un talk about the past and for opportunity to make a record of a fragment of our country's history.
-A copy of your interview will be put onto a video cassette for you to keep.
-Further copies can be made but we would like you to provide the tapes for this purpose.
+A copy of your interview will be put onto a video cassette or computer disk, for you to keep.
+Further copies can be made but we would like you to provide the tapes or disks for this purpose.